Haoqingtianxia1997/RC_PanTiltHat/README.md

 ## Pin Connection

 Note: For this specific rf-nano model, in order to enable wireless connection, set CE to D10 and CSN to D9.
 There're many variants on the market.
 Some with CE-->D7&CSN-->D8 combination, some in reverse(CE --> D8 & CSN --> D7), and some with CE --> D9 & CSN --> D10.
 Extra attention is needed before make the wireless connection work.
+You can find the schematic in the folder "Circuit Schematic".

 ### send